Cellverse/draco/README.md

 DRACO source code is released under the Creative Commons Attribution-Non-Commercial ShareAlike International License, Version 4.0 (CC-BY-NC-SA 4.0) (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at https://github.com/Cellverse/draco/blob/main/LICENSE.

 We only provide base model parameters for users to freely download and use them for non-commercial purposes.
 If users want to use the large model parameters, please send an email to `contact@cellverse.tech` with a brief description of your intended research use and your organization.
-Upon review, we will determine whether to grant access to the large model parameters.

 Use restrictions for all model parameters:
 * They are provided solely for non-commercial use by non-commercial organizations, and redistribution or use for other purposes is prohibited.